manud99/Diffusion-Noise-Optimization/README.md

 python -m dno_optimized.analyze save/mdm_avg_dno/trajectory_editing
 ```

 Open http://localhost:8000 in your browser to see the videos and results in a table.
-To extract the results open http://localhost:8000/results where the results are nicely formatted in a table that can be copied to a spreadsheet.
+To extract the results open
+http://localhost:8000/results where the results are nicely formatted in a table that can be copied to a spreadsheet.

 ### 📑 Generate results of our analysis

 To generate the results of our analysis in section 4.4 and 4.5 of our report, run the following batch scripts using slurm.
-Please be aware that this will take up to one day to finish if executed sequentially.
+Please be aware that this will take up to 12 hours to finish if executed sequentially.

 ```bash
 sbatch ./generate_adam.sh
 sbatch ./generate_lbfgs.sh
 sbatch ./generate_levenberg_marquardt.sh
 ```
-Open http://localhost:8000 in your browser to see the videos and results in a table.
-To extract the results open
-http://localhost:8000/results where the results are nicely formatted in a table that can be copied to a spreadsheet.

 ## ⚡ Controversial Example